holstt/weather-bot/README.md

 #### Cache

-All requests to the YR API are cached with respect to their individual `Expire` response header to comply with the YR TOS.
-As such, muliple forecast requests for the same coordinate will only result in a single http request until the response expires (typically 0.5 hour it seems).
-The cache will be stored as a sqlite db at `./data/http_cache.sqlite`.
+All requests to the YR API are cached with respect to their individual `Expire` response header to comply with the [YR TOS](https://developer.yr.no/doc/TermsOfService/).
+As such, multiple forecast requests for the same coordinate will only result in a single http request until the response expires (typically 0.5 hour it seems).
+The cache will be stored as a SQLite database at `./data/http_cache.sqlite`.

 #### Git hooks